Charancholaveti/HealthAI/README.md

 # 🩺 HealthAI – AI Powered Intelligent Healthcare Assistant

 **HealthAI** is an intelligent and lightweight AI-powered health assistant designed to help users understand symptoms, receive basic risk assessments, and generate insights in an easy-to-use interface.
-This tool provides early symptom analysis using rule-based logic, lightweight machine learning, and optional LLM integration (OpenAI or Hugging Face).
+This tool provides early symptom analysis using rule-based logic, lightweight machine learning, and optional LLM integration.

 ---